Security-Onion-Solutions/securityonion-docs/elastic-agent.rst

 Deployment
 ----------

 To deploy an Elastic agent to an endpoint, go to the :ref:`soc` :ref:`downloads` page and download the proper Elastic agent for the operating system of that endpoint.
-Don't forget to allow the agent to connect through the firewall via the :ref:`administration` page.
+Don't forget to allow the agent to connect through the firewall by going to :ref:`administration` and then Configuration.

 Logs
 ----